hackdefendr/skydeck-live/README.md

 - **Custom PDS Support**: Connect to any AT Protocol PDS, not just bsky.social
 - **Two-Factor Authentication**: Full 2FA support for login
 - **Feed Deduplication**: Smart deduplication prevents duplicate posts when scrolling or refreshing feeds
+- **About Dialog**: Access app information and version details from the help icon in the navigation bar

 ### Post Composer
 - **Slide-Out Composer**: Full-featured post composer that slides out from the left sidebar